Anthony Mayweather: Independent circuit (2013–present)

 Mercer returned to SAW, now known as NWA Southern All-Star Wrestling, on September 6, 2013, defeating Hot Rod Biggs to become the new NWA Southern Heavyweight Champion.
 Crimson vacated the title on October 11 due to an injury.
 Also returned to AIW on April 25, 2014, when he, B. J. Whitmer and Jimmy Jacobs formed a stable named The Forgotten and attacked the AIW Tag Team Champions, the Jollyville Fuck-Its (Nasty Russ and T-Money).

 On May 16, 2014, Crimson and Amazing Red defeated The Young Bucks (Matt and Nick Jackson) to win the House of Glory (HOG) promotion's Tag Team Championship.
 In December 2014, it was reported that Mayweather was taking part in a one-week tryout camp with WWE.

 On the June 23, 2018 episode of OVW TV, Crimson made his return to Ohio Valley Wrestling (OVW) as a member of the War Kings along with Jax Dane defeating OVW Southern Tag Team Champions The Bro Godz (Colton Cage and Dustin Jackson) in a non-title match.
 On August 4, 2018, at OVW Saturday Night Special, War Kings defeated The Bro Godz (Colton Cage and Dustin Jackson) to become the OVW Southern Tag Team Champions.

 On February 12, 2022, at NWA PowerrrTrip, Mayweather defeated Chris Adonis to become the new NWA National Champion.

 Other media

 In 2011, Mayweather made his acting debut, playing the role of Sherman in the film Chained: Code 207.

 Personal life

 Outside of his career in professional wrestling, Mayweather has worked as a personal trainer and attended classes in business management at Austin Peay State University.
 In July 2022, Crimson was reportedly spotted doing security at a Donald Trump rally in Alaska.

-Legal Issues
+Legal issues

 In April 2016, Mayweather was arrested for domestic assault after allegedly head-butting his wife.

+In March 2023, Mayweather was arrested for violating an order of protection.
+Police conducted a welfare check on February 24, and it was found that Mayweather had made several calls to his juvenile son's phone and sent several text messages to his wife, Heather Mayweather, even while police were present.